 Select Microsoft Teams icon on the left Activity Bar and click Create New Project.
 At the popup, select Create a new Teams app :

 In the Select capabilities section, select one.
-For this tutorial (and for the next upcoming tutorial - TBD), let's pick Bot, and deselect Tab and select OK.
+For this tutorial (and for the next tutorial), let's pick Bot, and deselect Tab and select OK.

 In the Bot registration section, select Create a new bot registration: